 Through enhanced design (steeper slopes, a redesigned 51st Avenue service traffic interchange, and optimized horizontal and vertical alignments), the project team was able to "tighten up" right-of-way limits, resulting in a lesser use of the Phoenix South Mountain Park/Preserve (SMPP) when compared with what was considered in 1988.
-Since the original study, ADOT has acquired property associated with the 1988 right-of-way limit.
+Since the original study, the Arizona Department of Transportation has acquired property associated with the 1988 right-of-way limit.
 Property outside of the 1988 limits was given to the City of Phoenix and incorporated into SMPP.

-- ► Measures to address the conversion of SMPP land to a transportation use would include: - > During the design phase, ADOT would consult directly with the Phoenix City Manager's office to identify and implement other design measures, when possible, to further reduce land needed for the proposed action.
-The City Manager's office represents its constituents, including the

-Sonoran Preserve Advisory Committee, Phoenix Mountains Preservation Council, Mountain Bike Association of America, and Arizona Horsemen's Association.

-During the design phase, ADOT would consult directly with the Phoenix City Manager's office in representing City of Phoenix interests to enter into an intergovernmental agreement (IGA) to identify
+- ➤ Measures to address the conversion of SMPP land to a transportation use would include: - > During the design phase, ADOT would consult directly with the Phoenix City Manager's office to identify and implement other design measures, when possible, to further reduce land needed for the proposed action.
+The City Manager's office represents its constituents, including the Sonoran - Preserve Advisory Committee, Phoenix Mountains Preservation Council, Mountain Bike Association of America, Phoenix Parks and Recreation Board, and Arizona Horsemen's Association. - > During the design phase, ADOT would consult directly with the Phoenix City Manager's office in representing City of Phoenix interests to enter into an intergovernmental agreement (IGA) to identify